Do employees have a legal right to time off on a bank holiday or any extra bank holidays?

-Part-time employees have the right not to be treated less favorably than their full-time counterparts.
-This will include equal treatment (on a pro rata basis) in relation to holiday entitlement and so the above guidance will also be relevant to part time workers.
+Part-time employees have the right not to be treated less favourably than their full-time counterparts.
+This will include equal treatment (on a pro rata basis) in relation to holiday entitlement and so the above guidance will also be relevant to part-time workers.

 Why should employees be given the day off if they are not entitled to it?

 Employers considering not allowing the extra day as a holiday should bear in mind the risk of lowering employee morale as most will assume they are entitled to the day off.
 This is a real dilemma as low morale can have a devastating effect on productivity, particularly in a small business.
 As all employers will be aware, the effects of low morale last much longer than a day.
 Therefore many employers might reluctantly accept that it is better to give employees the extra day off and absorb the financial and organisational implications rather than lower morale in the medium to long-term.